davecheney/gophercon2018-performance-tuning-workshop/0-welcome/1-welcome.md

 ## Prerequisites

 Please prepare and bring the following with you on the day.
 The are several software downloads you will need.
-Please make sure you have them installed _before_ the workshop as we won't be able to help people install
+Please make sure you have them installed _before_ the workshop as you are large in number and we are small in number.

 ### Laptop, power supplies, etc.